 You’ll first need to find a TechStars accelerator for your startup to begin the application process.
 As with other accelerators, TechStars is highly competitive, accepting 1-2% of companies that apply.
 Participating in the accelerator might mean moving to a different location for the duration of the program.

 - Startups that want access to a global world-renowned network

-Unlike other accelerators that have started to scale up, expand globally and work with more companies, AngelPad stays focused, working intensely with a small group.
+Unlike other accelerators that have started to scale up, expand globally, and work with more companies, AngelPad stays focused, working intensely with a small group.
 AngelPad runs programs every six months, each for 15 new startups selected from thousands of applications.
 So far, AngelPad has helped more than 150 companies raise more than $2 billion in various verticals: SaaS, marketplaces, API, advertising, digital health, AI/machine learning, data, etc.

 Applying to AngelPad involves a written application and a custom video.
 As with other top accelerators, the acceptance rate is less than 1%.
 However, if you get accepted into the program, they help with everything, from product development to finding product-market fit and defining a target market to getting first validation.
-The husband and wife team at AngelPad also help you prepare to meet investors and raise funding.
+The husband and wife team at AngelPad also helps you prepare to meet investors and raise funding.

 AngelPad is best for:

 - Startups that are looking for personalized high-touch mentoring.